-Good news is that it’s not hard to make a fabric face mask.
+Good news is that it’s not hard.
 If you don’t own a sewing machine, you can still do it.
 It’ll be more time consuming, but it’s possible.
 You could consider teaming up with a neighbor who has a sewing machine, too.
 You could do the first portion by hand and when it comes time to sew the folds at the end, pass the project to your friend who can knock it out in five minutes on a sewing machine.

 I bought the hand towels for this example at the Target Dollar Spot, at $5 for two towels.
-But, this morning I ordered more towels from Target.com for my daughter to make masks to donate.
-Look for fabric at Amazon, Walmart.com, or shop online at a craft store in order to avoid going into the store.
+Look for cute tea towels at Amazon, Walmart.com, or shop online at a craft store in order to avoid going into the store.

 Just make sure that the fabric is tightly woven and that you use a few layers, as per the CDC.
 An old 100% cotton t-shirt will also work if you don’t have access to the stores.